After Clay Aiken Says Trump Is Racist, American Idol Star Must Clarify: ‘I Didn’t Vote For Him!’

 — Clay Aiken (@clayaiken) August 16, 2017

 It’s not Aiken’s first time saying he was wrong about Trump, either.
-In a March editorial for Huffington Post, Aiken said he was sorry for ever suggesting Trump was a good person, and indicated that Trump as President does not resemble, in his opinion, the Trump he knew backstage on reality tv.
+In a March editorial for Huffington Post, Aiken said he was sorry for ever suggesting Trump was a good person and indicated that Trump as President does not resemble, in his opinion, the Trump he knew backstage on reality TV.

 Aiken’s own 2014 bid to represent North Carolina’s 2nd Congressional District ended in a loss to the incumbent Renee Ellmers, but he told Time Magazine in 2015 that he believes he will run again at some point in the future.